numenta/nupic.nlp-examples/README.md

 ## Requirements

 For some experiments, you'll need an app ID and app key from [CEPT](https://cept.3scale.net/) for the usage of their API to get word SDRs and decode SDRs back into words.

 You'll also need 35MB (or more depending on what individual experiments you run) of space to store the text corpus from the NLTK and SDRs from CEPT.

 ## Installation

-### Python Modules

-    pip install git+git://github.com/numenta/pycept.git
-    pip install pyyaml
-    pip install nltk
+    pip install -r requirements.txt

 ### NLTK Download